devos10/Compilers_Team8/Compiler/README.md

 - To develop all required phases of the compilation process: lexical analysis, syntax analysis, semantic analysis, intermediate code generation, assembly code generation, and assembly/linking.

 - To apply theoretical concepts from the course through the construction of a complete, well-structured compilation system.

+## Theoretical Framework

+### 1. Preliminary compilation phases

+* *Lexical Analysis*

+Lexical analysis, or scanning, partitions the raw source code into tokens, the atomic syntactic units of a programming language.
+A lexeme is the concrete sequence of characters that matches the pattern of a token (e.g., 123, if, "hola", printf).
+A token is the abstract category to which a lexeme belongs (e.g., INT, IDENTIFIER).

+The lexer is responsible for grouping characters into lexemes and producing tokens that encode their type and location in the input.
+This process relies on regular expressions and deterministic finite automata to recognize valid lexical structures efficiently.

+* *Syntax Analysis*

+The parser consumes the token stream and organizes it according to the grammar of the language.
+During this phase, the syntax analyzer constructs an Abstract Syntax Tree (AST), a hierarchical representation of the program’s structural composition free of syntactic noise such as punctuation [1].
+The parser enforces grammar rules and rejects programs that violate the language’s context-free syntax.

+* *Semantic Analysis*

+Semantic analysis verifies context-sensitive properties such as type compatibility, variable declaration, function usage, and correct application of operators.
+This phase ensures that only semantically meaningful programs proceed to further compilation.
+The semantic analyzer typically annotates the AST with type information and prepares it for translation into an intermediate form.

+### 2. Intermediate Representation (IR)
+After semantic validation, the AST is lowered into an intermediate representation (IR) that abstracts away from the source language syntax while preserving execution semantics.
+A well-designed IR is machine-independent, compact, and suitable for further analysis and translation [1].

+The IR consists of node structures representing arithmetic operations, logical comparisons, variable references, assignments, function constructs, and control-flow structures.
+These nodes express program semantics in a uniform format that simplifies subsequent lowering into TAC.

+### 3. Three-Address Code (TAC)
+Three-Address Code (TAC) is a linear, low-level intermediate representation in which each instruction contains at most one operator and up to three operands.
+TAC breaks down complex expressions into simple steps, typically of the form:

+text
+t1 = x + y
+if t1 < 10 goto L1

+This representation is favored in compiler design because it is easy to analyze, optimize, and translate to machine instructions.

+TAC includes explicit temporaries, arithmetic operations, assignments, control-flow jumps, and labels.
+Structured constructs such as if-else and while loops are lowered into explicit branching instructions, following classical translation schemes described in compiler literature [1].

+### 4. Control Flow and Labeling
+High-level control structures are translated into explicit control-flow sequences composed of labels and jumps.
+For example, loops rely on labels marking entry and continuation points, conditional expressions resolve into comparison operations followed by conditional jumps, and blocks translate into linear instruction sequences.

+### 5. Code Generation
+The code generation phase translates the intermediate representation —typically TAC or an equivalent IR—into the assembly language of the target architecture.
+Classical compilers produce low-level instructions such as x86-64 NASM, ARM, or RISC-V assembly, mapping abstract operations to concrete machine instructions while preserving the program’s semantics [1], [2].
+This step requires selecting appropriate instruction sequences, managing temporary values, allocating registers or stack locations, and emitting explicit control-flow constructs.

+During this phase, symbolic labels produced by earlier IR transformations are resolved, control-flow graphs are linearized, and the program is lowered into a sequential form suitable for assembly and later transformation by assemblers and linkers.
+Code generation thus serves as the bridge between machine-independent representations and executable machine code, completing the compiler’s backend pipeline.

+### 6. Assembly and Linking
+Finally, the generated assembly-like instructions are aggregated into a single output.
+In classical systems, assembly and linking resolve symbol addresses, merge code sections, and produce a binary executable.

+## *Design in the current code:* ##
+- The lexer and parser are modular (implemented in previous projects).
+- The IR generator uses *Visitor pattern* to traverse the AST with match-case dispatch.
+- Three-Address Code uses *temporaries* (t0, t1, t2, ...) for intermediate results and *labels* (L0, L1, L2, ...) for control flow.
+- The assembly generator translates IR instructions to x86-64 using *Visitor pattern* with match-case.
+- Variables and temporaries stored in *stack frame* (RBP-relative addressing).
+- *Windows x64 calling convention:* First 4 arguments in RCX, RDX, R8, R9; return value in RAX.
+- *NASM* assembles .asm files to .obj object files (PE/COFF format).
+- *GCC* links object files with C runtime library to produce .exe executables.
+- Error handling at each phase with informative messages and installation instructions for external tools.